Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Even when most of the rides are closed for the winter, Prater Amusement Park is fun to walk around, and really does feel like stepping back in time.
 There are also several other facilities to tempt visitors with kids, including the Chocolate Museum, Madame Tussauds Vienna (a wax museum), Vienna Zeiss Planetarium, with daily films shown on its domed ceiling.
 All of the above are indoors and still open throughout winter.

 We were too early in the day for it, but there’s also the Prater Winter Market on site, with numerous activities in the afternoon and on weekends.
-The event ran this year from November 16, 2019 to January 6, 2020.

 With plenty of time and energy left after visiting Prater, we hopped on the metro at nearby Praterstern transportation hub to head to Stephansplatz, a square at the geographical heart of Vienna.